 Best slim profile

 Easily one of the best Galaxy A42 5G cases in the market, Otterbox's Symmetry Series is made with more than 60 percent recycled plastic.
-It also uses a silver-based additive that inhibits microbial growth on the outer surface and conforms to the MIL-STD-810G standard to give your phone solid all-around protection.
+It also uses a silver-based additive that inhibits microbial growth on the outer surface and conforms to the MIL-STD-810G standard to give your phone solid all-around protection to keep one of the best phones under $400 safe.

 Best folio style